 The Aneurysm and AVM Foundation (TAAF) seeks applications for scientific research projects that will significantly move the field forward toward effective understanding of the mechanisms of cerebrovascular disease as they relate to aneurysms, AVMs and complex vascular malformations.
 The Aneurysm and AVM Foundation Grants respond to the cerebrovascular community's need for projects that highlight innovative research strategies that will support the development of novel therapies, clinical management and recovery for adult and/or pediatric patients.
 Awards will be granted at a maximum of $25,000.
 Funds will not be granted for indirect costs.
 The award is open to all levels of investigators.
-Grant recipients will present their research at TAAF’s Annual Meeting (which historically has been TAAF’s Annual Aneurysm and AVM Awareness Walk in May).
+Grant recipients will present their research at TAAF’s Annual Meeting (which historically has been TAAF’s Annual Aneurysm and AVM Awareness Walk held the first Sunday of May).
 The specific meeting date and location will be announced later.
 Grant awardees or an appropriate representative must attend the Annual Meeting and present results of funded research.

 At the end of each grant year a progress report is required and a final report is mandatory upon timely completion of the project.
 Grant recipients are expected to publish their results in peer-reviewed scientific journals and/or present their findings at scientific conferences.
 It is mandatory that proper reference be made to The Aneurysm and AVM Foundation (TAAF) in all manuscripts, poster presentations, news releases or institutional publications resulting from this grant-supported work.
 Reprints and copies should be sent to TAAF.

 In conjunction with the reporting requirements, grant recipients are expected to include The Aneurysm and AVM Foundation (TAAF) when referencing their project on social media platforms.
 TAAF utilizes Facebook, Twitter and Instagram, but would expect to be included in any platform when grantee references the granted project.